ke-chulee/A-simple-Flight-Test-Analysis-Tool/README.md

         return home_page
 ```

-Use the input paramaters to update `Interval` state.
+Use the input paramaters to update `dcc.Interval` state.
 Disable it when tnext greater than recorded time.

 ```python